UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 2: Copying and Transferring Files on Local Systems
-* To get a copy of the files from an external source to your home directory, you will probably want to use `wget` or `git`.
+* To get a copy of the files from an external source to your home directory, you will probably want to use `wget` or `git`. (e.g., `wget https://raw.githubusercontent.com/UoM-ResPlat-DevOps/SpartanIntro/master/Resources/gattaca.txt`)

 | Command           | Explanation                                                          |
 |-------------------|:--------------------------------------------------------------------:|
 | `wget URL`      | Non-interactive download of files over http, https, ftp etc.         |
 | `git clone URL` | Clone a repository into a new directory.                                        |

 -- *Slide End* --

 -- *Slide* --